fel1pe-r-s/GDashChallenge/frontend/e2e/README.md

-# E2E Tests with Playwright
+#GDashChallenge # E2E Tests with Playwright

 This directory contains end-to-end tests for the frontend application using Playwright.